The Bright HealthCare Medication Therapy Management (MTM) program.

 Your participation is voluntary and does not affect your coverage.
 This program is no cost to you and is open only to those who are invited to participate.
 The program is not a benefit for all members.

 What services are included in the program?

 The program provides you with a:

-- Comprehensive medication review, and
+- Comprehensive medication review (CMR), and

 - Targeted medication review if follow up is needed

 Comprehensive Medication Review

-- 30-minute visit between an MTM Pharmacist
+- 20-minute visit with an MTM Pharmacist

 - A Pharmacist will perform a review of all member medications (including prescription, over-the-counter(OTC) medications, herbal therapies, and dietary supplements) and medical conditions to determine if there are any drug therapy issues